If you have ‘pandemic burnout’ you are not alone

 Hard to concentrate?
-Turn off your phone for a few hours, or even longer.
+Turn off your phone for a few hours.

 Low mood?
-Stop reading the news completely.
+Stop reading the news.
 Watch something that makes you laugh.

 Achy and tired?
 Have a bath and an early night.

 Trouble sleeping?
-Drink chamomile tea and put lavender on your pillow before bed.
+Take a shower and put lavender on your pillow before bed.

 Make it easy to do

-When you’ve decided on the change you want to make, do everything you can to make it nicer and easier to do.
+When you’ve decided on the change you want to make, try to make it nicer and easier to do.